-In accordance with Normative Resolution 16/2017 of the National Immigration Council (a body of the Brazilian Ministry of Labour and Employment), a temporary visa is granted to athletes, coaching and administrative staff staying more than 90 days in Brazil to participate in events in case of a fixed-term contract.
+In accordance with Normative Resolution 16/2017 of the National Immigration Council (a body of the Brazilian Ministry of Justice and Public Security), a temporary visa is granted to athletes, coaching and administrative staff staying more than 90 days in Brazil to participate in events in case of a fixed-term contract.

-Clubs intending to hire athletes for regular employment relationships under an employment contract, must seek for a residency authorisation at the Ministry of Labour and Employment and a temporary visa as required in Normative Resolution 21/2017 (NR 21) of the National Immigration Council.
-See question 24 for further details for both cases.
+Clubs intending to hire athletes for regular employment relationships under an employment contract must seek a residency authorisation from the Ministry of Justice and Public Security and a temporary visa as required in Normative Resolution 21/2017 (NR 21) of the National Immigration Council.
+See 'Residency requirements' for further details.